kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ We had some bootstrapping to do after the app starts, so this approach didn't work

-^ but our triple-appdelegate methods worked fine
+^ but our triple-app-delegate methods worked great

 ^ now, this was actually a pretty neat idea